pthunga/PFAS-analysis/README.md

 ### Heatmap of bioactive chemicals

-For the following figure, POD was estimated using LEL for 24 hpf and 120 hpf behavior, and BMD for 120 hpf morphology.
+The following figure plots POD of compounds that were active in atleast one of assays.
+POD was estimated using LEL for 24 hpf and 120 hpf behavior, and BMD for 120 hpf morphology.

 ![flowchart](https://github.com/pthunga/PFAS-analysis/blob/main/global_heatmap.png)